getify/You-Dont-Know-JS/types-grammar/ch4.md

 ### To Primitive

-Most operators in JS, including those we've see with coercions to `string` and `number`, are designed to run against primitive values.
+Most operators in JS, including those we've seen with coercions to `string` and `number`, are designed to run against primitive values.
 When any of these operators is used instead against an object value, the abstract `ToPrimitive` algorithm (as described earlier) is activated to coerce the object to a primitive.

 Let's set up an object we can use to inspect how different operations behave: